The Great Mystery of Jack the Ripper, Part VI

 Shortly after disclosing the existence of this milestone — through the internet, numerous magazines, newspapers, television, and through a multitude of international radio interviews — in 2005 I was challenged by both law enforcement and the news media to prove the workability of The Genius Formula™ by publicly solving the greatest crime mystery of all time: Who was Jack the Ripper?

-With my reputation in the crosshairs, I accepted that challenge, began researching the enigma of Jack the Ripper, and promised that I would soon solve that conundrum in my spare time by merely applying the three easy steps of The Genius Formula™.
+With my reputation in the cross hairs, I accepted that challenge, began researching the enigma of Jack the Ripper, and promised to soon resolve that conundrum in my spare time by merely applying the three easy steps of The Genius Formula™.

-Soon thereafter, on Halloween, 31 October 2009, I won the challenge by publicly revealing the real name of the serial killer known worldwide as Jack the Ripper, which I proved with specific facts and irrefutable logic.
-Although all that I had really done to prove the unrivalled workability of The Genius Formula™ was simply to apply it.
+Soon thereafter, on Halloween, 31 October 2009, I won the challenge by publicly revealing the real name of the serial killer known worldwide as Jack the Ripper, proven with specific facts and irrefutable logic.
+Although all that I had really done to prove the unrivaled workability of The Genius Formula™ was simply to apply it.

-Now for the 2019 update.
+Now for an update.
 For the subsequent 10 years, from 2009 to 2019, two breaking news events have occurred.
-And an even more important news event is breaking now.
+And an even more important news event is breaking now, in 2019.

 The first breaking news event: DNA analysis has been used to identify Jack the Ripper.

-Because Russell Edwards had what he believed was Catherine Eddowes’ shawl and also believed that Aaron Kosminski had been the Ripper, in 2014 Edwards obtained the services of Dr. Jari Louhelainen, a molecular biologist at Liverpool John Moores University, to conduct a forensic analysis of the shawl, extracting samples of DNA found within it.
-Edwards hoped to prove that DNA from stains on the shawl fittingly matched DNA from a descendant of Aaron Kosminski.
+Because Russell Edwards, the businessman, had what he believed was Catherine Eddowes’ shawl and also believed that Aaron Kosminski had been the Ripper, in 2014 Edwards obtained the services of Dr. Jari Louhelainen, a molecular biologist at Liverpool John Moores University, to conduct a forensic analysis of the shawl, extracting samples of DNA found within it.
+Edwards hoped to prove that DNA from stains on the murdered woman's shawl fittingly matched DNA from a descendant of Aaron Kosminski.

-In September 2014, the Daily Mail announced the result: A DNA comparison had finally scientifically identified Jack the Ripper.
+In September 2014, the Daily Mail announced the result: That a DNA comparison had finally scientifically identified Jack the Ripper.
 According to Russell Edwards and Dr. Louhelainen, they had matched an extremely rare mutation in DNA on the shawl of Catherine Eddowes to that of a descendant of Aaron Kosminski.

 In October 2014, Edwards also proclaimed it in the British conservative newspaper The Mail on Sunday, asserting, “I’ve got the only piece of forensic evidence in the whole history of the case.
 I’ve spent 14 years working and we have finally solved the mystery of who Jack the Ripper was.
 Only non-believers that want to perpetuate the myth will doubt.
 This is it now — we have unmasked him.”

-By their DNA analysis, Russell Edwards and Dr. Louhelainen had identified Aaron Kosminski as Jack the Ripper!
+By their DNA analysis, Russell Edwards and Dr. Louhelainen claimed to have identified Aaron Kosminski as Jack the Ripper!